PCOS and mood swings: How does PCOS affect your mood?

 There is strong evidence to show that PCOS can have an adverse effect on mental health, a topic which we have covered before.
 A systematic review on anxiety and depression in PCOS concluded that “women with PCOS on average tend to experience mildly elevated anxiety and depression, significantly more than women without PCOS.”

-Ladies with PCOS also often struggle in dealing with inflammation, this can lead to high cortisol levels which is closely associated with stress and depression
+Ladies with PCOS also often struggle in dealing with inflammation which can also partly be caused by excess weight and insulin resistance, this can lead to high cortisol levels which can trigger stress and depression.

 How can I control my mood swings?